aquila-const/Cyclops/README.md

 GUI tool for analyzing hardware.

 ## Description
 This tool, hopefully one to add to your toolbelt, utilizes differing information about a board.
+It helps with testing such as benchmarking, power testing and simulating.
+Utilizing Vulkan and OpenGL to run benchmarks and render 3D objects of boards with datapoints.

 # For Contributors